 Check the fridge for any out-of-date foods, cooked or uncooked.
-Wipe fridge shelves and clean the salad drawer with a solution of bicarbonate of soda [buy it in bulk form a chemist and it’s a cheap, safe kitchen cleanser] – one tablespoon to two pints of warm water – a deodoriser that cuts through grease and helps reduce smells.
+Wipe fridge shelves and clean the salad drawer with a solution of bicarbonate of soda [buy it in bulk from a chemist and it’s a cheap, safe kitchen cleanser] – one tablespoon to two pints of warm water – a deodoriser that cuts through grease and helps reduce smells.

 Once every six months

-Check out-of-date, or coming up to out of date, products and items – make sure you use up what’s coming to the end of its shelf life first.
+Check out-of-date, or coming up to out-of-date, products and items – make sure you use up what’s coming to the end of its shelf life first.